About Us

 Every year we focus on one theme to highlight in promoting walkability.

-The Covid pandemic has really shown the need for safe comfortable sidewalks and pathways for walking, rolling and cycling.
-Everyone needs to get outside for mental and physical wellness, and cities have responded in a variety of ways, including the introduction of “slow streets” that allow walkers and rollers to be the ‘sole’ users or to have priority over cars.
+The Covid pandemic and the need for physical exercise during that time showed the need for safe comfortable sidewalks and pathways for walking, rolling and cycling.
+Everyone needed to get outside for mental and physical wellness, and cities responded in a variety of ways, including the introduction of “slow streets” that allow walkers and rollers to be the ‘sole’ users or to have priority over cars.
+Those pandemic actions have been adopted as best practices in many municipalities that implemented them.

-During 2021 and 2022 the Board has made mental wellness the foremost topic in our continuing education and outreach work.
-There is a vital need to show the impacts of providing safe, comfortable and convenient access to places that everyone can walk or roll.
 Global research and data show how important walking is for connection, sociability and mental/physical wellness.
 The board has continued to explore the walking and mental health connection, and how that reinforces resilient and sustainable communities.
-We need places that pass “the popsicle test” where a child can safely leave home on foot and be able to return from a local store or park with the popsicle not completely eaten or melted.
+We need places that pass “the popsicle test”-where a child can safely leave home on foot and be able to return from a local store or park with the popsicle not completely eaten or melted.
 Easy access to transit, schools, shops and services should be in the reach of every citizen no matter what their age or ability.

 Some people call this the “ten minute” or “fifteen minute” city.
-We see this as a way of life.
+We see this as a way forward for active, happy people and places.

-We need more connected sociable places that are built upon the tenet of universal walkability, accessible to everyone.
+We all thrive in more connected sociable places that are built upon the tenet of universal walkability, accessible to everyone.

 This is sustainable micromobility.